smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Proposed solution

 Adding the new parameter `requiresAudioSupport` in `RegisterAppInterface` and `OnAppRegistered`, and `bluetoothDeviceAddress` in `DeviceInfo`.
+If the SDL App needs AudioSupport( it mean, SDL App want to use the BT A2DP for play music ).
-If an SDL App such as MediaType requires AudioSupport (such as BT A2DP), sets `requireAudioSupport` to TRUE and sets the BT address of the device in `BluetoothDeviceAddress`.
+SDL App sets sets `requireAudioSupport` to TRUE and sets the BT address of the device to `BluetoothDeviceAddress`.
+If `requireAudioSupport` is TRUE, the HU will check the BT connection status.
-HU checks BT connection if `rerequresAudioSupport` is TRUE,If BT is not connected, the user is prompted to connect,
+And if BT is not connected, HU will automatically connect BT using `BluetoothDeviceAddress` or request connection to user.
-or the BT address information is used to connect automatically.
-( If requiresAudioSupport is not set, refer to AppType, and if it is MediaType, operate as TRUE. )
+(If requireAudioSupport is not set, HU will refer to AppType.
+If AppType is MediaType, HU operates with requireAudioSupport set to TRUE.)

-Current Android library (java suite) when setting `requiresAudioSupport` is TRUE, and if the BT A2DP is not connected is to cancel the launch of SDL.
+The current SDL Java Suite library cancels SDL launch if the "requiresAudioSupport" setting is TRUE and BT A2DP is not connected.
-However, with this modification, the SDL is always changed without depending on the connection status of BT A2DP.
+However, with this proposal, the SDL app is always launched without depending on the connection status of BT A2DP.

 Mobile API: